open-learning-exchange/open-learning-exchange.github.io/pages/blogs/language.md

 ```

 - **supportsRtl**: Enables your app to support Right-To-Left (RTL) languages like Arabic and Hebrew.
-- **configChanges**: Including `locale` and `layoutDirection` prevents the activity from being recreated on language change, ensuring smooth transitions.
+- **configChanges**: Including `locale` and `layoutDirection` prevents the activity from being recreated when the language changes, ensuring smooth transitions.

 ### 5. Handling Third-Party Libraries and Locale Changes
 If your app uses third-party libraries, ensure they respect the app’s locale settings.
 Some libraries may cache configurations at startup, requiring re-initialization when the locale changes.